forcedotcom/sfdx-scanner/messages/add.md

 # examples

-- Bundle custom PMD rules in JAR files.
-Follow PMD conventions, such as defining the custom rules in XML files under a `/category/` directory.
-See PMD's documentation for more information on writing rules.

 - This example shows how to specify two JAR files directly.

 	<%= config.bin %> <%= command.id %> --language apex --path "/Users/me/rules/Jar1.jar,/Users/me/rules/Jar2.jar"
-		Successfully added rules for Apex.
-		2 path(s) added:
-		/Users/me/rules/Jar1.jar,/Users/me/rules/Jar2.jar

 - This example shows how to specify a directory containing one or more JARs, all of which are added to the registry.

 	<%= config.bin %> <%= command.id %> --language apex --path "/Users/me/rules"
-		Successfully added rules for Apex.